hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 <!-- TODO: check the above output -->

 ##### Use for loop to calculate

-Example 20: Calculate the number of pulsing from 1 to 100.
+Example 20: Calculate the summation from 1 to 100.

 ```python
 total = 0